-For planning purposes, materiality for 2019/20 has been set at £1,217k.
+For planning purposes, materiality for 2019/20 has been set at £948,820.
 This represents 2% of the Council's prior year gross expenditure on provision of services.
 It will be reassessed throughout the audit process.
-We have provided supplemental information about audit materiality in Appendix C.
+We have chosen this percentage on the basis of there being no shareholders; no traded debt or covenants; limited changes in the business environment; good viability of the business and limited external financing.